JaiRB19/Trail-144hz-Effect/about.md

 ### About the developer

-This is a mod created by Jai to learn how to use Geode.
+This is a mod created to learn how to use Geode.
 Thank you for the support!